Can Weight Loss Surgery Become the New Treatment of Type 2 Diabetes?

 Putting a band around the stomach with the purpose to shrink the stomach, gastric banding, is also thought to be a metabolic sugary.

-According to NICE obesity guidelines, this weight loss surgery is recommended for those people meet specific strict criteria; this includes those people who recently got their type 2 diabetes diagnosis.
+According to NICE obesity guidelines, this weight loss surgery is recommended for those people who meet specific strict criteria; this includes those people who recently got their type 2 diabetes diagnosis.

 But, usually, surgery is offered for a restricted group of individuals who have gone through suitable lifestyle changes or have got medical treatment for weight loss.